 - Coordinate with the area chair regarding distribution timeline when quarterly/assembly agendas are to be included for mailing.

 - Send an email notification to subscribed mailing list, DCMs and GSRs.

-- It is helpful to have volunteers to help you proofread, stuff envelopes and sort as required by your local post office.
-A reliable printer is a must.
-A scanner is extremely useful.
+It is helpful to have volunteers to help you proofread, stuff envelopes and sort as required by your local post office.
+A reliable computer and access to a printer are a must.
 Your timeframe is every three months for publication, with each issue being completed 6 weeks following the Quarterly or Assembly, and promptly sent out via website and post.
 An issue of Grassroots typically takes two months from start to post office drop off.

 - Have a computer or ready access to one.